Harry Reid International Airport: Ground transportation

 Vehicles reach the airport via Paradise Road and Russell Road from the north and via the Harry Reid Airport Connector, which branches off from the Las Vegas Beltway, from the south.
 A 5,000-space consolidated rental car facility is located 3 mi away and is linked to the terminals by shuttle buses.
-Buses also shuttle passengers between Terminals 1 and 3.
-The Regional Transportation Commission of Southern Nevada's public bus system serves the airport.
+Shuttle service exists between Terminals 1 and 3.
+The Regional Transportation Commission of Southern Nevada's public bus system serves the airport on Level 0.